tnevolin/mom_unit_mod/README.md

   * Bowmen are excellent against early game phantom warriors/beasts.
 Never after.
   * Shamans are for purifying only.
 Never for combat.
 * XP advancement is skewed.
 It is very easy to accumulate it just doing nothing, but reward is measly for first two levels.
 No insentive to fight for XP or utilize Armsmaster.
-* Combat XP awarded equally to every participant.
+* Combat XP is awarded equally to every participant.
 That forces player to stack their heroes/armies together for free XP even if they are strong enough fighting on their own.

-## General imbalance in unit strengths
+### General imbalance in unit strengths

-* Some units (heroes, normal, summoned) are just plain weaker than other and are never built/summoned.
+Some units (heroes, normal, summoned) are just plain weaker than other and are never built/summoned.

+## Magic

+### Magic favors protection rather than damage

+Many people notice that protective magic is more effective than damaging one.
+Indeed, damaging opponent is an one time effect.
+Whereas protection acts every time unit is targeted, benefiting over and over again.
+Most protective spells have also relatively low upkeep allowing unit (usually hero) to be overenchanted and turned into killing machine _without spending extra_ in combat!
+That is a defniite imbalance.

+### General imbalance in spell effect vs. casting cost and upkeep

+Same story as always.
+Some spells are better than others.

+### Counter Magic OP

+Casting 50 strength Counter Magic erects **10 turns** force field disrupting enemy wizards casting (including counter Counter Magic) and, at the same time, allowing its owner to cast whaterver they want.
+That is an immense adavantage understandable even to AI.

+### Spell save imbalance

+* Some spells have much better save (= better success chance) that others despite their effect.
+It can be allowed for more rare and more expensive spells, but not for common cheap ones.
+* Item spell save can amount to -12, which is huge bonus.
+This does not seem like a big problem, though, due to the bonus rarity and high crafting cost.

 # Fix: Normal units food upkeep